 Strategy Meets Leadership

 Ken Corts presents a deep dive into the relationship between strategy and leadership.
-Learn how to make sense of a complex array of stakeholder concerns and harness them as powerful leadership tools, including new models of stakeholder capitalism.
+Learn how to make sense of a complex array of relevant party concerns and harness them as powerful leadership tools, including new models.

 Presence is the great X factor of leadership.
 Psychological expert Dr. Maja Djikic will help you learn frameworks and tools to build non-verbal and verbal underpinnings of trustworthiness, rapport, and conveying competence in dyadic and group situations.